WillCodesAI/Arduino-Multi-Input-Output-Device/README.md

 # Arduino-Multi-Input-Output-Device
 Check out the README FILE for an explanation of what this does.

-This Codes does the following things for an Arduino Device.
+This Codes does the following things for an Arduino Device:

 Reads the light sensor value from lightpin and maps it to a brightness value for the LED using analogWrite.